White House concerned over Senate vote on mortgage regulator

 WASHINGTON (Reuters) - The Obama administration expressed concern on Wednesday that Republicans may block a vote in the U.S. Senate on the nomination of the president’s choice to regulate mortgage finance firms Fannie Mae and Freddie Mac.

-The Senate scheduled a procedural vote on the nomination of Representative Mel Watt to head the Federal Housing Finance Agency, for early afternoon on Thursday.
+A Senate Democratic leadership aide said a procedural vote on the nomination of Representative to head the Federal Housing Finance Agency is expected to take place some time on Thursday.

-Watt is expected to win the support of all Democrats and the two independents who vote with them, a total of 55, assuming New Jersey Senator-elect Cory Booker is sworn in by then, which is expected to happen.
+The vote on Watt is expected to win the support of all Democrats and the two independents who vote with them, a total of 55, if New Jersey Senator-elect Cory Booker is sworn in time.

 However, a senior Democratic aide said it is unknown how much Republican support Watt would get.
-The North Carolina Democrat needs to attract at least 60 votes in the 100-seat chamber to win the procedural vote and move to a final up-or-down vote.
+The North Carolina Democrat needs to gain 60 votes in the 100-seat chamber to overcome Republican hurdles and move to a final up-or-down vote.

 “There is talk that in the Senate tomorrow that people will refuse to even allow him an up-or-down vote,” White House National Economic Council Director Gene Sperling told reporters.